kraegar/SIPT/README.md

 Follow the guide for installing kivy here: https://kivy.org/doc/stable/gettingstarted/installation.html#installation-canonical

-For those on windows wanting the brief version, install python3 from the windows 'store', then run the following.
+For those on windows wanting the brief version, install python3 from python.org, then run the following.
 This will create a virtual environment in the root of your C drive.

 python -m pip install --upgrade pip setuptools virtualenv